ngokhai95/PCDiagnosticSimulator/README.md

 Please note that the demo is really barebone and is just a quick showcase.

 You can download the demo in the release section.

+You can watch the video demo here: https://www.youtube.com/watch?v=BtpeB69uYDg